Gmagon/src.gmagon.com/source/guide/insert-text-with-css-mac.md

 ---

 In this article, you will start your journey towards adding text styling with CSS code.
-It is not easy for novice to generator precise CSS code, so a easy-to-use and advanced CSS generator tool is necessary to let them get rid of routine coding. <a href="https://gmagon.com/products/store/gmagon_css_maker/" target="_blank" rel="noopener">Gmagon CSS Maker</a>-a powerful and advanced CSS2/CSS3 generator on Mac that allows you creating a nice look without writing a code.
+It is not easy for novice to generator precise CSS code, so an easy-to-use and advanced CSS generator tool is necessary to let them get rid of routine coding. <a href="https://gmagon.com/products/store/gmagon_css_maker/" target="_blank" rel="noopener">Gmagon CSS Maker</a>-a powerful and advanced CSS2/CSS3 generator on Mac that allows you creating a nice look without writing a code.

 >Generating text styling with CSS is one of the powerful functions of Gmagon CSS Maker.
 It provides style sheet with options that you need, like text size, color, font, text-stroke, text-shadow, and text-bevel,etc. Once you click a style sheet, you will get the text preview automatically, then get the corresponding CSS code.
-It is such a simple and great way to create and chnage the text style in the procession of coding.
+It is such a simple and great way to create and change the text style in the procession of coding.
 If you are interested in our product, you can see more details in <a href="https://gmagon.com/products/store/gmagon_css_maker/docs.html" target="_blank" rel="noopener">here</a>

 <br>

 ## what is CSS text?
- This text is styled with some of the text formatting properties.
-The heading uses the text-align, text-transform, and color properties.
-The paragraph is indented, aligned, and the space between characters is specified.
-The underline is removed from this colored "Try it Yourself" link.
+Text and font properties in the Cascading Style Sheets serve to set the appearance of individual characters in a word or line of text, including text color, text size, font, shadow, bevel, etc.

 ## How to insert text with CSS on Mac?